Skip to content

 2 min read

-• Assisting participants in identifying their own interests, gifts and skills, passions, life goals and hopes for the future, as wells as personal sources of resilience and hope.
+• Assisting participants in identifying their own interests, gifts and skills, passion, life goals and hopes for the future, as well as personal sources of resilience and hope.

-• Fostering friendships where participants help each other address and work to overcome challenges faced in beginning a recovery path.
+• Fostering friendships where participants help each other address and work to overcome challenges faced when starting a recovery path.

 • Peer Specialists – people who combine group facilitation skills with lived experience will serve at the core of this project.

-• Assisting people with identifying and connecting with the supports and services that will help them sustain their wellness and recovery over time
+• Assisting people in identifying and connecting with the supports and services that will help them sustain their wellness and recovery over time.

 Job Basics: